Co-Founder, Artistic Director

-Born in San Juan, Puerto Rico, Gladisa Guadalupe started her training at the early age of 13 with Ballet de San Juan, becoming one the company's youngest members.
-At Ballet de San Juan, Ms. Guadalupe studied under Lois and Carlos Serrano, Ana Garcia, Maria Carrera, Vanessa Ortiz, Ana Maria Castañon, Ramon Molina, Victor Huertas, Jose Pares, and Miguel Campaneria.
+Born in San Juan, Puerto Rico, Gladisa Guadalupe started her training at the early age of 13 with Ballet de San Juan, becoming one of the company's youngest members.
+Here, Ms. Guadalupe studied under Lois & Carlos Serrano, Ana Garcia, Maria Carrera, Vanessa Ortiz, Ana Maria Castañon, Ramon Molina, Victor Huertas, Jose Pares, and Miguel Campaneria.

-Ms. Guadalupe’s career as a Principal Dancer has included work with Ballet De San Juan (Puerto Rico), Ballet Nuevo Mundo de Caracas (Caracas, Venezuela), The Cleveland-San Jose Ballet (San Jose, California and Cleveland, Ohio USA) and The Cleveland Ballet (Cleveland, Ohio USA).
+After her studies, Ms. Guadalupe forwarded to a career in professional ballet.
+She has performed under legendary choreographers George Balanchine, Dennis Nahat, Ian Horvath, Margot Sappington, Ana Garcia, John Butler, Choo San Goh, and Louis Falco.
+Her career as a Principal Dancer has included work with Ballet de San Juan (Puerto Rico), Ballet Nuevo Mundo de Caracas (Caracas, Venezuela), the Cleveland-San Jose Ballet (San Jose, California and Cleveland, Ohio) and the Cleveland Ballet (Cleveland, Ohio).
 She has toured North and South America, Asia, and Europe.

-The Nutcracker, Swan Lake, Coppelia, Sleeping Beauty, Les Sylphides, Carmina Burana, Giselle, Don Quixote, Rodeo, Celebrations and Ode, Le Corsaire, Theme and Variations, Slavonic and Hungarian, Four Temperaments, Quicksilver, Cannonade, Escargot, Gaite Parisienne, Momentum, The Gift, US, Birds of Paradise, and Serenade are all included in her Performance Repertoire.
+The Nutcracker, Swan Lake, Coppelia, Sleeping Beauty, Les Sylphides, Carmina Burana, Giselle, Don Quixote, Rodeo, Celebrations and Ode, Le Corsaire, Theme and Variations, Slavonic and Hungarian, Four Temperaments, Quicksilver, Cannonade, Escargot, Gaite Parisienne, Momentum, The Gift, US, Birds of Paradise, and Serenade are all included in her performance repertoire.

 Ms. Guadalupe has been recognized as a Distinguished Teacher in the Arts and for Promotion of Excellence in the Arts by the National Foundation for Advancement in the Arts.
 In 2021, she received the YWCA's Women of Achievement award for her outstanding work as an esteemed leader in the Northeast Ohio community.

-Ms. Guadalupe has also served as a consultant for The Cleveland Orchestra, Playhouse Square Center, American Ballet Theatre, Cincinnati Ballet, Ballet San Jose, The Royal Winnipeg Ballet, The University of Akron, Jack and Jill of America, Danskin, The Cleveland Metropolitan School District, and many other community organizations.
+Ms. Guadalupe has also served as a consultant for the Cleveland Orchestra, Playhouse Square Center, American Ballet Theatre, Cincinnati Ballet, Ballet San Jose, the Royal Winnipeg Ballet, the University of Akron, Jack and Jill of America, Danskin, the Cleveland Metropolitan School District, and many other community organizations.

-Under her artistic vision and direction, and with over 44 years of experience both School of Cleveland Ballet and Cleveland Ballet Company have exponentially grown attracting local and global talent to be part and share the wonderful art of ballet with Cleveland.
+Together with her husband, Dr. Michael Krasnyansky, Ms. Guadalupe established today's resident ballet company of Cleveland, Cleveland Ballet, in 2014.
+Under her watchful eye, guidance, and artistic excellence, the resident ballet company of Playhouse Square, Cleveland Ballet, has been recognized as the fastest growing ballet company.
+Under her artistic vision and direction, and with over 44 years of experience, both School of Cleveland Ballet and Cleveland Ballet have exponentially grown, attracting local and global talent to be a part of and share the wonderful art of ballet with Cleveland.